petros-d/docs/cloud/cli-reference/astrocloud-completion.md

 ## Description

-Generate completion scripts for AstroCloud commands.
-You can modify the generated scripts and add them to the appropriate directory to customize your shell autocompletion behavior.
+Generate completion scripts for Astronomer Cloud commands.
+You can modify the generated scripts and add them to the appropriate directory to customize your command line autocompletion behavior.

 ## Usage